Facebook Twitter You Tube

 • Spay or neuter your dog

-• Never leave child alone with dog
+• Never leave children alone with a dog

 Why do dogs bite?